 COMMUNITY SPEAKER SERIES

-The Community Speaker Series is a program of talks on psychoanalysis and politics, sponsored by the Greene Clinic and open to the public.
+The Community Speaker Series is a program of talks on psychoanalysis and politics that are open to the public, sponsored by the Foundation for Community Psychoanalysis and the Greene Clinic.

 If you are interested in staying up to date on the Speaker Series, please enter your email below: